 PrisonEducation.com is the world's source for prison education, inmate education, and correctional education news, information, and research.
 Our purpose is to advance the position that prison education is fiscally sound, research- and evidence-based, and smart on crime.
 We present the topic of prison education from both sides of the educational transaction: the incarcerated student and the correctional educator.
 We believe our approach on the topic of educating America's incarcerated class can be discussed, analyzed, and dissected from all points of view, thus contributing to this important yet overlooked aspect of our criminal justice system and our communities.

 This dialogue is currently being held at our Prison Education News page.
 We look forward to you joining the conversation about prison education there.

 The reason every citizen should care about prison education is that, according to the Bureau of Justice Statistics, approximately 95 percent of prisoners are one day released from correctional custody.
 This amounts to around 700,000 prisoners being released onto our streets and into our communities each and every year.

 Due to the large numbers, and percentage, of prisoners currently and eventually being released from correctional custody, the enrichment of these persons is a critical issue of national and local importance.
 The wellbeing of these communities depends greatly upon the reformation of character -- or lack of reformation -- that occurs while the offender is in prison.
 As such, prison education becomes an issue critical to the economic stability of our country, the safety of our communities, and a higher quality of life for all law-abiding citizens.

-Education is Good for Prisoners
+Good for Prisoners

-Education provides prisoners with:
+Prison education provides prisoners with: